TransparentHealth/designate-access-to-phi/DIRA.md

 Acknowledgement of Insecure Transport
 -------------------------------------

-If checked, I grant permission for my PHI to be sent insecurely to my email and the email addresses above.
+If checked, I grant permission for my PHI to be insecurely in an emergency situation.

-- [X] Yes I authorize my data to be sent over insecure email.
+- [X] Yes, in the event of an emergency, I authorize you to transmit my PHI over insecure email and other insecure forms of electronic communication.
 I acknowledge the potential security risks associated with the use of insecure e-mail and I accept those risks.